monasca/monasca-helm/README.md

 $ helm install monasca/monasca --name monasca --namespace monitoring
 ```

+It may take several minutes to download the container images.

 By default Monasca will monitor pod workloads, basic Kubernetes Health and autodetect Prometheus endpoints.

+### Local Development Environment
+For local development we use [minikube](https://github.com/kubernetes/minikube) for bringing up Kubernetes to deploy
+Monasca on.

 ### Accessing Data via Grafana